Important: READ ALL INSTRUCTIONS AND WATCH A REPAIR VIDEO BEFORE Installing

 - Check for any dust or debris in between the flex cables and motherboard.
 Clear it with a brush or an alcohol dipped cloth.

 - Make sure the flex cables are properly connected with a “clicking” sound.
 Start at one end of the connector and use a gentle rocking motion while you work your way to the other end.

-- Don't bend the flex cables.
+- IMPORTANT: Don't bend the flex cables.

 Static Free, Clean Environment

 Note: If you have to reinstall the LCD more than once, when you connect the flex cable to the motherboard the second time static will be generated